 “Gown: Wear a disposable gown upon entering the contact precautions room.”

 Do you suspect that your loved one was abused or mistreated while living at River North of Bradley Healthcare and Rehabilitation Center?
-If so, call Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
+If so, call Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
 Our network of attorneys fights aggressively on behalf of Kankakee County victims of mistreatment living in long-term facilities including nursing homes in Bradley.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys provide legal representation to LTC home residents who have been harmed by negligence and abuse.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers who must be held accountable.
 Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
 This agreement postpones making upfront payments for our legal services until after we have successfully resolved your compensation claim through a negotiated settlement or jury trial award.